Did we miss something? Ask it and we can add it to the list!

 -I made a mistake on my paperwork, what do I do?

 The ATF is ok with mistakes as long as you don’t scribble them out.
 They want to see what you did.
-Simply draw a single line though the mistake and initial by it.
+Simply draw a single line though the mistake, initial and date by it.
 Some dealers may require you to complete a new form.
 That is up to each dealer.